AliceO2Group/analysis-framework/hyperloop.md

 ### <a name="trainsubmission"></a>Train Composition
 * Trains are composed per dataset.
 Only wagons which have a test status of success `🌟` or warning `❗️` can be composed in a train.
 * By default, wagons that were enabled at most one week ago are shown.
 In order to display all enabled wagons, click on `off` in the _Enabled_ column.
 * In order to compose a train, click `☑️` in the _Compose_ column.
 The package tag will be automatically chosen, and other wagons that can be included in the train run are signalized with 🟢, and the ones which are not compatible with 🔴.
-All wagons that are compatible can be automatically chosen by clicking on `✅ Select all compatible tags`, or by selecting them one by one.
+All wagons that are compatible can be automatically chosen by clicking on `✅ Select all compatible wagons`, or by selecting them one by one.
 * If a wagon has _Derived data_ tables activated, it will be signalized with the icon 🗂️ in the _Test status_ column.
+* `☑️ slow train`: If enabled, the express train features are disabled.
+This means that you may have up to 2% more jobs which finish but the train run may take several days more.
+* `☑️ derived data`: If enabled, this train produces derived data to be used for further analysis.
+The results will not be merged and can be used as input for future train runs.
+* `☑️ automatic submission`: If enabled will submit the train automatically after the test is done and succeds `🌟`.
+* `Target`: Sets the facility/cores where the train will be run.
-* Finally, after defining the configuration, click on `Compose` to compose a train.
+* Finally, after defining the configuration, click on `Compose 🚂` to compose a train.
 After composing a train run, the wagons selected cannot be selected for a different train run unless the current train run is [decomposed](#decompose).
 After the train run is [submitted](#submit), the wagons will be disabled.
+* If a user changes a configuration between train composition and submission, the new configuration is not taken into account.
+The train runs with the wagons and dataset configuration corresponding to the time at which it was _created_.
 * The train will be automatically tested, and its progress can be followed in the _Train Runs_ table, or in the [**Train Runs**](#trainruns) page by clicking on the TRAIN_ID link.

 ## <a name="trainruns"></a>Train Runs